XRobots/ReallyUsefulRobot/README.md

 I used a 56V ODrive 3.6, the robot runs from a 24V LiPo, but it can be 25V+ when it's charged.
 Drive belts are 590mm T5 12mm wide PU belts with steel tensioners made by Synchroflex.

+Other electronics so far include:

+-Teensy 4.1
+-NVIDIA Xavier NX
+-RPLIDAR A2
+-24v and 11.1v lipos, switches and wiring etc

+## Software

+The Robot runs ROS Melodic on Ubuntu 18.04.
+This is because the NVIDIA Xavier NX runs 18.04 by default.

+On the robot:

+The arduino code runs on the Teensy 4.1.
+This talks to the wheel encoders.
+It subscribres to the cmd_vel topic and publishes Odom, and TF for the robot's motions.
+The RPLIDAR A2 node publishes the scan topic: https://github.com/robopeak/rplidar_ros